Vjay15/MyWebsite_Zola_files/content/blog/reflection.md

 I am grateful for whatever happened this year, and to everyone who made this year wonderful and amazing for me.
 It is very crazy to just look back and see what one year could do to a person's life.
 I am excited to see what the next year has in store for me hoping to strike off some of the things in my bucket list the upcoming year.

-And to you, the reader, I hope that the upcoming year may give you all the courage, happiness, strength and things that you wished for, Thanks for reading and once again happpy new year :)
+And to you, the reader, I hope that the upcoming year may give you all the courage, happiness, strength and things that you wished for, Thanks for reading and once again happy new year :)

 > "Living my life to the best of my ability.
 Channeling energy to my thoughts, attain symmetry"